 - Dark or White Chocolate – Instead of using milk chocolate chips, you can substitute with dark or white chocolate chips.

 - Skip The Chocolate – Some people make cracker candy without chocolate.
 Just follow the cracker and toffee-making steps and then add it to the fridge without sprinkling chocolate chips on top.

 This cracker candy is really easy to make.
 Here’s an overview with full detailed steps in the recipe card at the bottom of this post.

-- Crackers – First lay aluminum foil in a baking sheet and spray the top of it with non-stick cooking spray.
+- Add crackers – First lay aluminum foil or parchment paper in a baking sheet and spray the top of it with non-stick cooking spray.
 Next add a single layer of saltine crackers to the baking sheet.
-You want them to cover the entire surface, so feel free to bread crackers in half to help them fit.
+You want them to cover the entire surface, so feel free to break crackers in half to help them fit.

-- Toffee – In a small pot heat the butter until fully melted.
+- Toffee – In a small pot, heat the butter until fully melted.
 Add in the brown sugar and bring it to a boil.
-Cook for 3 minutes while toffee bubbles, stirring occassionally.
+Cook for 3 minutes while toffee bubbles, stirring occasionally.
 Use a timer for this step.
 Once it stops, immediately pour toffee overtop of the crackers and bake for 7 minutes at 350°F.

 No. You can store it in an airtight container on the counter for up to one week.
 However, the chocolate tends to melt as you hold it.
-For this reason, I prefer to store it in the fridge.
-Cracker candy can be stored in the fridge for up to one 1 week.
+For this reason, I prefer to store the recipe in the fridge.

 Why Is My Cracker Candy Chewy?